 The cave is home to bats especially during the mating season from March to May.
 Their droppings have created bat guano artworks on some the dome ceilings.

-It is compulsory to have a guide when visiting Gua Tempurung.
 The management company, APT Consortium, provides 4 different tours:

 Tour 1 - Golden Flowstone

 Duration: 40 minutes (though we completed it in less time).

 Timings: From 9am to 4pm (last tour starts 4pm)